-Low-cost Irish airline Ryanair is trying to stop the €1.2 million in State ‘aid’ going to Portuguese airline TAP on the basis that it violates the principle of non-discrimination.
+Low-cost Irish airline Ryanair is trying to stop the €1.2 billion in State ‘aid’ going to Portuguese airline TAP on the basis that it violates the principle of non-discrimination.

 Explain reports, the airline “is convinced the decision will be rapid”.